We are

 Plant explorers such as Ernest Henry Wilson (1876-1930), a British explorer and John George Jack (1861-1949), an American dendrologist, traveled to Eastern Asia to collect seeds and plants, but also took many photographs documenting plants, landscapes, and people.
 John George Jack spent a year in Japan, Korea, and northern China in 1905 and returned to Harvard with seeds and herbarium specimens representing 258 plants, along with 172 images of lantern slides.
 Wilson was responsible for introducing some 2,000 Asian plant species to the West.
 In these photographs in the collection (655 images for Japan under Ernest Henry Wilson alone in the visual archives,) I came across several striking images in which a person, often times man, is standing next to a tree.
 I assumed that it was to show the size of a tree.
 The image title always refers to the tree in its scientific name, such as “Acanthopanax ricinifolius Japan,” and the variant title lists “Tree trunk with man.”

-I look up Hinoki trees in the Arboretum.
-I remember noticing first its scent before noticing the tree.
-It was a familiar scent.
-I think of the journeys that each tree at the Arboretum had made to get here.
+I look up Japanese Hinoki trees in the Arboretum.
+I remember noticing its scent first before I knew it was Hinoki when I visited the area for the first time.
+I think of their journeys.
 I think of migration, passage, and time.
-I think of us—both transplants and growing roots in the new environment.
-I think of those unidentified men in archives.
-I think of my late father who are no longer with us on this earth.
+I think of us—both transplants and growing roots.
 I think of a journey each one of us make on this earth, and how entangled we all are with each other and with more than humans.

 The fabric pieces were inspired by noren, traditional Japanese fabric dividers often hung between rooms or in doorways.
 They allow easy passage through a long vertical slit(s) between pieces of fabric, while visually dividing a space into two separate spaces.
 Movement through it feels more fluid.